-After the above normalization method has been applied, any of the N_d normalizations correspond to an observer (characterized by its distance to the rotation center) whose C_2 and C_3 multipoles satisfy the following conditions: (1) they are appropriate to explain the values observed by the WMAP satellite with the help of a certain contribution due to scalar modes (to be estimated); (2) these multipoles are fully aligned; and (3) the octopole is very planar
+After the above normalization method has been applied, any of the N_d normalizations corresponds to an observer (characterized by its distance to the rotation center) whose C_2 and C_3 multipoles satisfy the following conditions: (i) they are appropriate to explain the values observed by the WMAP satellite with the help of a certain contribution due to scalar modes (to be estimated), (ii) these multipoles are fully aligned, and (iii) the octopole is very planar (t > 0.94).
+The distances from the observers to the rotation axis are different from zero (see Table 1) and, consequently, these observers are not placed on the rotation axis but in another position, which is so much probable as any other position in the space.